ManufacturaInd/manufacturaindependente.org/content/private/servus-residency-proposal.md

 making these packages easily redistributable.

-We have already fleshed out parts of the spec in our paper, but want to develop these into a full specification document, using the Data Package spec as reference.
+We have already fleshed out parts of the spec in our paper, but want to develop these into a full specification document, using the [Data Package format spec](http://data.okfn.org/doc/data-package) as reference (this format was the direct inspiration for the Font Package format).

 ### Command line tool for working with font packages